mpkr04/sysfoo/README.md

 This is a Sample Maven App.
-Test polling